To save costs, most gun safe manufactures use $10 to $20 of drywall (Sheetrock) as fire lining and then charge you a premium for it.

 AMSEC, UL 72 Class 350 30 minute rating

 - educate uninformed buyers why their safe is more expensive than Brand X. Explain why their UL Class 350 30-minute Fire Endurance Rating is actually more protection than Brand X’s self-certified 1.5 hour fire rating.

 - and sell a customer the safe.

 Notice that Brand X only has to sell a customer a safe, which is hard enough.
 That’s why in sales and marketing, a product you have to educate the customer about first before you can sell to them is considered an uphill battle.
-Unfortunately the issue of customer education means that it is much easier and more profitable to play to customers’ misconceptions than it is to teach them about safes and sell them a better safe.
-(Hopefully that’s where this site fits in.)
+Unfortunately this issue of customer education means that it is much easier (and more profitable) to play to customers’ misconceptions, than it is to teach them about safes and sell them a better safe.
+Hopefully that’s where this site fits in.

-Because gun safes are increasingly being sold at “big box” and other stores where the salespeople had no expertise in safes, it’s getting easier and easier for manufacturers to take advantage of uneducated consumers.
-This is part of the reason why you’ll only see high quality gun safes at true safe dealers, where an informed salesperson can explain the differences between quality gun safes and look-a-likes.
+That is part of the reason why you’ll only see high quality gun safes at true safe dealers.
+Here an informed salesperson can explain the differences between quality gun safes and look-a-likes.

 Click below to continue on the next page…